HL7/davinci-atr/input/pagecontent/spec.md

 **Expected Results:**

 * Retrieve the NDJSON files for each of the following resources.
-* One or more NDJSON files for Patient,Practitioner,PractitionerRole,Organization,Location,Coverage and RelatedPerson
+* One or more NDJSON files for Group, Patient,Practitioner,PractitionerRole,Organization,Location,Coverage and RelatedPerson
 * Detailed examples for NDJSON file retrieval can be found in the Bulk Data IG.